-The term 'Small Business' is included in the Accounting edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Small Business' is included in the Accounting edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Small Business refers to any company that has a maximum of 500 employees, per the definition set by the United States’ own SBA Small Business Administration.
 According to this definition of small business, the majority of companies within the United States are actually small businesses.
 SBA states that 99.7 percent of the around six million U.S.-based business with employees fall into this category.
 In point of fact, fully eighty percent of all American businesses employ less than ten people.
 Yet despite this, the larger corporations still employ a greater share of the American work force.

 Yet U.S. Presidents often refer to statistics for small businesses that include those who employ only under 50 workers.
 This is why when someone (like a politician for example) mentions small businesses, one should understand to which definition of small they are referring.
 Yet qualifying for the various federal programs does not clarify the situation of what a small business is either.
 This is because the legal standard of this status will vary per each and every industry.